suecmorin/DEAR-Reader/README.md

   <a name = 'contributing'></a>
   ## Contributing to this Repo
   Message us on github

+  <a name = 'contributers'></a>
+  ## Contributers to this Repo
+  Elizabeth Bailey
+  Jatanna Patterson
+  Sara Milligan
+  Sue Morin

   <a name = 'questions'></a>
   ## Questions / Contact Details